-Indicators applicable to investments in investee companies 6 Adverse sus Adverse sustainability indicator Metric Impact [2023] 7 Impact [2022] 8 Explanation Actions taken, and actions planned and targets set for the next reference period Climate and other environment-related indicators Scope 1 GHG emissions (tCO2eq) 587 610 687 205 Data coverage (based on all investments in investee companies) 9 : 73% Data coverage (based on all investments) 10 : 34% AXA IM is committed to achieving net zero emissions across our portfolios by 2050 or sooner, as well as playing a key role in helping our clients better understand climate Greenhouse 1.
-GHG emissions Scope 2 GHG emissions (tCO2eq) 188 321 202 451 Data coverage (based on all investments in investee companies): 73% Data coverage (based on all investments): 34% change and how it may impact their portfolios and supporting them in adapting their investment decisions accordingly.
-AXA IM published its first Net Zero target in October 2021, as part of the first NZAMi progress report, gas emissions Scope 3 GHG emissions (tCO2eq) 5 940 816 6 534 497 Data coverage (based on all investments in investee companies): 68% Data coverage (based on all investments): 31% committing to apply net zero approaches on 15% of its AUMs.
+Indicators applicable to investments in investee companies 6 Adverse sus stainability indicator Metric Impact [2023] 7 Impact [2022] 8 Explanation Actions taken, and actions planned and targets set for the next reference period Climate and other enviro nment-related indicators Scope 1 GHG emissions (tCO2eq) 7 211 168 8 120 904 Data coverage (based on total investee companies) 9 : 85% Data coverage on total investments 10 : 49% AXA IM is committed to achieving net zero emissions across our portfolios by 2050 or sooner, as well as playing a key role in helping our clients better understand climate change and how it eenhouse s iissions Scope 2 GHG emissions (tCO 2 eq) 2 037 077 2 074 063 Data coverage (based on all investments in investee companies): 85% Data coverage (based on all investments): 49% may impact their portfolios and supporting them in adapting their investment decisions accordingly.
+AXA IM published its first Net Zero target in October 2021, as part of the first NZAMi progress report, committing to apply net zero approaches on Greenhouse Scope 3 GHG emissions (tCO2eq) 73 937 834 78 289 639 Data coverage (based on all investments in investee companies): 81% Data coverage (based on all investments): 46% 15% of its AUMs.
 This target was subsequently revised in April 2022, to cover 65% of the AuM.
-Accordingly, we have developed a net zero framework on applied to traditional asset Total GHG emissions (tCO2eq) 6 675 068 7 380 054 Data coverage (based on all investments in investee companies): 68% Data coverage (based on all investments): 31% classes and real estate assets which follows industry standards considering internal and external information to determine the net zero profile of companies.
+Accordingly, we have developed a net zero framework on applied to traditional asset classes and real estate assets which follows industry standards considering internal and external information to determine the gas emissions Total GHG emissions (tCO2eq) 82 431 575 87 844 628 Data coverage (based on all investments in investee companies): 81%Data coverage (based on all investments): 46%The reported coverages account for assets reporting on both Scope 1 + 2 + 3 separately (not only on any of the 3 scopes). net zero profile of companies.
+Overall, for all traditional asset classes, AXA IM monitors on an annual basis at minimum the GHG emissions of its worldwide holdings, as well as a selection of other climate-related 2.
+Carbon footprint Carbon footprint (tCO2eq/€M) 223 244 Data coverage (based on all investments in investee companies): 81% Data coverage (based on all investments): 46% Reported impacts should be viewed in the context of a comprehensive coverage of Scope 3